Simucube/simucube-docs.github.io/docs/Accessories/ExtensionKit.md

     - Connect the cable to the circuit board, that was removed during step 1.
 	- Attach the circuit board to the quick release part, while pushing the cable inside the extension shaft.
 	- *Hint: If you have difficulty pushing the circuit board back to its place, you can try carefully twisting the extension cable 360 degrees.*
-	- Use the two (2) torx screws that were removed during step 1.
+	- Use the two (2) torx screws that were removed during step 1 and a T10 Torx key to fasten the circuit board (max torque ~1,1 Nm).

+!!!
+Warning
+	The T10 Torx screws can be damaged during installation if incorrectly fastened.
+Ensure that the key stays straight and maintain firm downwards pressure while turning the key.
+Do not over tighten.

 ## Important note